Zero-Tang/NoirVisor/README.md

 # Build
 To build NoirVisor, using batch is essential. <br>
-Note that you should execute the `build_prep.bat` to make directories for first-time compilation.
+Note that you should execute the `build_prep.bat` to make directories for first-time compilation. <br>
+Once NoirVisor is updated, it is recommended to execute `cleanup.bat` script before building.

 ## Windows Driver
-To build a kernel-mode driver on Windows, you should download and mount Enterprise Windows Driver Kit 10 (Visual Studio Build Tools 16.9.2) ISO file to T disk.
+To build a kernel-mode driver on Windows, you should download and mount Enterprise Windows Driver Kit 11 (Visual Studio Build Tools 16.9.2) ISO file to T disk.
 I recommend using [WinCDEmu](https://wincdemu.sysprogs.org/download/) to mount the ISO on system startup if you are looking for a free virtual ISO Drive. <br>
 Then run the provided batch file to build it.
 You might have to mount the ISO file manually everytime on your machine startup in that I failed to find a script that mount an ISO to a specific drive letter.
 If you use WinCDEmu, however, you may order the system to mount EWDK10 and specify its drive letter during startup. <br>
-You may download the EWDK10 (with VS Build Tools 16.9.2) from Microsoft: https://docs.microsoft.com/en-us/legal/windows/hardware/enterprise-wdk-license-2019 <br>
+You may download the EWDK11 (with VS Build Tools 16.9.2) from Microsoft: https://docs.microsoft.com/en-us/legal/windows/hardware/enterprise-wdk-license-2019-New <br>
 Make sure you have downloaded the correct version.
 NoirVisor would continue updating.
 If not using correct version, you might fail to compile the latest version of NoirVisor. <br>
 Presets for Free/Release build are available.
 Please note that the compiled binary under Free build does not come along with a digital signature.
 You might have to sign it yourself.